Posted by Monish Vora

 These are the strings of animal named algorithms released by Google over the last few years.

 Penguin focuses on links that are untrustworthy, while Panda’s main focus is on low quality, “thin” or duplicate content.

-Hummingbird was started from August 30, 2013 and was announced by Google on September 26th 2013.
+Hummingbird was started on August 30, 2013, and was announced by Google on September 26th 2013.
 It was concerned mainly with context and how better the content on your website could be judged, to relate to the visitor’s queries.

 The Other Kind Of Penalty – Manual Actions